cannoli-cat/CannoliShop/README.md

-A simple shop plugin custom-made for WoC.
+A simple shop plugin.
-Requires MythicMobs as a dependency.
+Supports MythicMobs items.

 # How to create a shop:
 1. Place a sign on a chest.